 - Sugar: Granulated sugar balances the acidity of the lemon juice.

-- Lemon Zest & Juice: The zest and juice of three lemons, creates a bright tangy flavor.
+- Lemon Zest & Juice: The zest and fresh lemon juice of three lemons create a bright, tangy flavor.

 Lemon Meringue: